-In summary and positively expressed, for arguments on the existence of formal proofs of mathematical theorems, we envision an informal presen-
+In summary and positively expressed, for arguments on the existence of formal proofs of mathematical theorems, we envision an informal presentation which is "purely algorithmic" along the lines just outlined.
+The

-19A type is an expression built following these rules: 0 is a type and if σ, τ is a type then $\sigma \times \tau$ and $\sigma \to \tau$ is a type.
+&lt;sup>21A type is an expression built following these rules: 0 is a type and if $\sigma, \tau$ is a type then $\sigma \times \tau$ and $\sigma \to \tau$ is a type.
 Algorithms of type 0 are the algorithms which do not have an input and output a natural number.
 The function associated to such an algorithm can be identified with the output, that is, one can say that the function is a natural number.
 For the interpretation of the statements given in the next subsection it is, however, important that an algorithm of type 0 is not a natural number - it is an algorithm producing a natural number.

-20These ideas were developed by Kurt Gödel in [dialectica].
+&lt;sup>22These ideas were developed by Kurt Gödel in [dialectica].

-21Stictly speaking there are at least two distinct systems with this name.
+&lt;sup>23Stictly speaking there are at least two distinct systems with this name.
 The "most basic" system is given in [constr-logic&-math], which also gives a nice exposition to constructive mathematics.
-The definition of HA^{ω} in [constructivism-in-math] includes a "combinator" which is not present in the definition in [constr-logic&-math].
+The definition of $HA^{\omega}$ in [constructivism-in-math] includes a "combinator" which is not present in the definition in [constr-logic&-math].

-tation which is "purely algorithmic" along the lines just outlined.22 The presentation might be similar to that of Bishop's book with possibly a presentation of algorithms given by pseudo-code.
+&lt;sup>24In the terminology given by Solomon Feferman in [constr-theories] (which is also presentation might be similar to that of Bishop's book with possibly a presentation of algorithms given by pseudo-code.
 (But as said, Bishop uses principles we would not like to use, namely sets and the constructive axiom of choice.)

-We note that with this approach has the nice feature that one can always "go up" with algorithmic arguments.23 This means that if we envision a metaanalysis of arguments on the existence of formal proofs, a meta-analysis of this and so on, we never have to leave the framework outlined.
+We note that with this approach has the nice feature that one can always "go up" with algorithmic arguments.
+This means that if we envision a metaanalysis of arguments on the existence of formal proofs, a meta-analysis of this and so on, we never have to leave the framework outlined.